-In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s worth having.
+In this post, we’ll answer the question, “what is keyboard aftertouch” and let you know if it’s a feature worth having.

-Aftertouch MIDI controllers respond to additional pressure you apply to its keys as you play.
+Aftertouch MIDI controllers allow you to apply pressure to its keys after you’ve pressed them down.

 An aftertouch MIDI controller is nice but can be difficult to use if you’re inexperienced.